Revisiting critical orbits of test particles traveling in a black hole background: The general equations of motion

 By demonstrating that the Hamilton–Jacobi equation (\ref{HmJac}) for test particles is separable, Carter \cite{Carter1968} first established the existence of a fourth constant of geodesic motion in Kerr spacetime -- now known as the Carter constant $D$.
-As a consequence of the separability, the abbreviated action $S$ is constrained to a particular form
+As a consequence of this separability, the abbreviated action $S$ is constrained to take a particular form

-Due to the constancy of $D$, general geodesic motion is no longer planar; thus, the orbits occur in the three-dimensional coordinate space $(r,\theta,\varphi)$.
-The equations of motion follow from the vanishing of the partial derivatives of the abbreviated action $S$ with respect to the four constants $D,E,m,L_z$.
-Setting $\frac{\partial S}{\partial D}=0$, one obtains the constraint condition satisfied in the $(r,\theta)$ coordinates
+Beacause $D$ is constant, generic geodesic motion is not planar; thus, the orbits lie in the three-dimensional coordinate space $(r,\theta,\varphi)$.
+The equations of motion are obtained by requiring that the partial derivatives of the abbreviated action $S$ with respect to the four constants $D,E,m,L_z$ vanish.
+Setting $\frac{\partial S}{\partial D}=0$, one yields the constraint satisfied by the $(r,\theta)$ coordinates